magicmarkh-zz/Conjur-Synchronizer-Install/readme.md

 3. Conjur Users's Password is the password for the account mentioned in step 2
 4. Conjur Install Path.
 This defaults to c:\Program Files, and can be changed.
 Press enter to accept the default path.
 5. CyberArk vault name is a friendly name for your EPV Vault.
 Press enter to accept the default value.
+6. Conjur server hostname is the DNS name of your conjur installation.
+This must match the certificate for your Conjur instance.
+Do not include https.
+Only include the port if it is something other than 443.
+Ex: If your Conjur server is named acme-conjur and it answers on 443, you would only enter 'acme-conjur'.
+If it answers on port 445, you would enter acme-conjur:445"
-6. IP Address of EPV vault is the IP address of the primary vault machine.
+7. IP Address of EPV vault is the IP address of the primary vault machine.
-7. Vault Port is the port the CyberArk EPV vault accept communication traffic on.
+8. Vault Port is the port the CyberArk EPV vault accept communication traffic on.
-8. Conjur Account name is the Account name specified in conjur.
+9. Conjur Account name is the Account name specified in conjur.
 This is defined during Conjur setup.
 If you do not know the account name, run "conjur list" from the conjur-cli container to find the account name.
 It is the first word/name for all policies, variables, etc... for the account.

 ## Limitations